PARKYUNSU/PARKYUNSU/README.md

 I am an AI engineer with expertise in computer vision (CV), natural language processing (NLP), and text-to-speech (TTS).

 I specialize in CNN-based object detection, segmentation, and classification using PyTorch, striving to advance practical AI solutions through scalable methods that balance performance and computational efficiency.
-Feel free to modify it further if you'd like to emphasize any specific aspect!

 My primary areas of focus: